-Set on the Romantic Road the Renaissance Castle, the Collegiate Church of St. Servatius and its famous cathedral treasure, the 1000-year old Wiperti Church and the remains of the Marian Monastery, as well as the historic old town with its 1,300 half-timbered houses dating back eight centuries were because their extraordinary importance added to their list by UNESCO as Historical World Heritage Sites in 1994.
-With nearly 90 acres of inner city area with buildings of all styles and eras, Quedlinburg classes as one of the largest monuments in Germany.
+The castle hill ensemble with the Renaissance castle, the Collegiate Church of St. Servatius and its famous cathedral treasure, the thousand-year-old Wiperti Church and the remains of St. Mary's Monastery, as well as the historic old town with its 2069 half-timbered houses from eight centuries, were included in the UNESCO list of protected cultural monuments in 1994 because of their extraordinary significance.
+With a built-up town centre covering almost 90 hectares, Quedlinburg with its buildings from all style and time periods is one of the largest area monuments in Germany.

-The Lyonel Feininger Gallery has the largest graphic display of the famous German-American painter and printmaker and Klopstock House, birthplace of the poet Friedrich Gottlieb Klopstock, which is now a museum, gives a sense of the life and work of the poet, demonstrate that well-known personalities have left their marks here in Quedlinburg.
+The Lyonel Feininger Gallery with the most extensive collection of prints by the famous German-American painter and graphic artist and the Klopstock House, the birthplace of the poet Friedrich Gottlieb Klopstock, which as a museum gives an impression of the poet's life and work, document the traces left by these famous personalities in Quedlinburg.

-Nature lovers and hikers are also attracted to Quedlinburg, because here starts or ends the 75km long Selketal-Stieg, which leads through the varied and historic landscapes of the Lower Harz.
+Nature lovers and hikers are also drawn to Quedlinburg, as this is where the 75 km Selketal-Stieg starts or ends, leading through the varied and historic landscapes of the Lower Harz Mountains.

 In December, Quedlinburg is famous for its Christmas market which presents itself against a magnificent backdrop of half-timbered houses.
 On the first three weekends of 'Advent', more than twenty of Quedlinburg's most beautiful courtyards open their otherwise closed doors and present visitors with rarities and small treasures in a Christmas ambience.